jjuni1115/DCT/README.md

+# Discrete cosine transform
-discrete cosine transform on image
+Apply DCT transform on the image and compare error with the original image